ibm-client-engineering/solution-wxo/docs/1-servicenow/2-ImporttoWXO/4-CreatingCompositeSkills.md

 3. Click "Create a Skill flow"

 An empty skil flow has been created.
 Now we must name and add skills to the skill flow
-:::tip
+:::warning
-In order to add any skills to a skill flow, they must already be added to your [Personal Skills](addingskills)
+In order to add any skills to a skill flow, they must already be added to your [personal skills](addingskills).
+Ensure that all skills you wish to use in composite skill flows have been added to your personal skills list.
 :::

 ### Adding skills to the composite skill flow
-You must add one of the [Top Level Skills](/servicenow/GettingStarted/skills#top-level-skills) to its correesponding [Composite Skills](/servicenow/GettingStarted/skills/#composite-skills) in order to properly flow the inputs and outoputs as such:
+You must add one of the [Top Level Skills](/servicenow/GettingStarted/skills#top-level-skills) to the corresponding [Composite Skills](/servicenow/GettingStarted/skills/#composite-skills) in order to properly flow the inputs and outoputs as such:

 ```mermaid
 graph LR;